tjmaher/basic_appium_framework/README.md

 # basic_appium_framework
+## Summary
-A basic Appium framework for an Android app using PageObject, PageFactory, TestNG, Hamcrest
+* A basic Appium framework for an Android app using Appium, Java, Gradle, the PageObject pattern, PageFactory, TestNG, Hamcrest

-Pre-requisite
+## App Under Test
+* We are using the **ApiDemos-debug.apk** sample app included on Appium's GitHub repository.

+## The Test Outline
+* Fire up the app, waiting for the header to appear on the HomeScreen page.
+* Select the “Text” button.
+Wait for the header on the InnerApiDemos page to appear.
+* Select “LogTextBox”.
+Wait for the header on the LogTextBox page to appear.
+* Select the ADD button.
+* Assert that the words “This is a test” appears in the panel.

+## Pre-requisites
 * Appium must be running on your local computer, such as with Appium Desktop
 * An emulator must be connected via adb, the Android Debug Bridge, called _emulator-5554_

+## Directory Structure:
 <pre>
 src
 -> test